Timtech4u/webhook-express-example/README.md

 # webhook-express-example
-example for the webhook feature on graph.cool
+Example for the webhook feature on graph.cool.

+For more information check the [documentation](http://docs.graph.cool/docs/webhooks/).